New Visa Guidance and National Security: What It Means for Institutions Hosting International Students and J Visitors

 Compliance and Preparation Strategies for Institutions

 To navigate these potential changes, institutions must prioritize compliance with existing regulations while preparing for stricter visa policies.
+Institutions should also be ready to proceed with onboarding or program activities as soon as visa processing restrictions are lifted.
 Here are key steps to consider:

 Document Verification (Form I-9)